 For example, as it moves around its environment, an agent might secrete some substance (e.g. a spray of scent or a trail of slime) that can be sensed and responded to by other agents.
-In biology, such a substance is called pheromone.
+In biology, such a substance is called a pheromone.

 In this way, one agent implicitly, unintentionally and indirectly communicates information about where it has been to other agents.

 Or, as another example, one agent, on sensing the presence of some significant object in its environment (e.g. a predator or a food source) might emit a noise.
-In this way, the agent, again largely unintentionally, communicates information to other agents who are able to hear that noise.
+In this way, the agent, again largely unintentionally (since making the noise was just a reaction to the environment), communicates information to other agents who are able to hear that noise.

-In contrast to this impoverished communication between reactive agents, agents with greater intelligence may be capable of more explicit, intentional and direct forms of communication.
-They may explicitly decide whether to communicate, to whom to communicate, what they will communicate, how to communicate and when to communicate.
+In contrast to this impoverished communication between reactive agents, agents with greater intelligence would be capable of more explicit, intentional and direct forms of communication.
+They would explicitly decide whether to communicate, to whom to communicate, what they will communicate, how to communicate and when to communicate.
 They deliberate rather than react: they work out, in their heads, what the likely effects of their communication will be on their audience, and make their communication decisions in a way that they hope will have desired effects.
-Since we are currently looking only at reactive agents, we cannot explore this richer form of communication at this point in the module.
+Since we are currently looking only at reactive agents, we cannot explore this richer form of communication at this point in the course.

-Even impoverished forms of communication can lead to interesting emergent behaviour.
+Even the impoverished forms of communication can lead to interesting emergent behaviour.
 We'll look at one example of this.
 Consider ant-like agents that forage for food.
 When they find food, they return to their nest.
 (They find their nest again by its smell.)
 When they're carrying food back to the nest, they secrete quantities of pheromone.
 Other agents who are foraging for food, when they detect pheromone, will follow the pheromone trail in the direction in which it is at its strongest.
 Hence, we have here some implicit, unintentional, indirect communication.
+One way of expressing this is to say that these agents communicate by writing things onto the world.

 It looks a little as though the agents coördinate their foraging.
 It's as if there is centralised control.
-The colony of agents appears to exploit nearby food sources until the food is exhausted, and then it turns its attention to more distance food sources.
+The colony of agents appears to exploit nearby food sources until they're exhausted, and then it turns its attention to more distance food sources.
 But, of course, this seemingly coördinated behaviour is an illusion.
 It is an emergent property of the simple behaviour of the individual agents interacting (and indirectly communicating) with each other.
 (See demo in lecture.)